 The second danger is that of overgeneralizing, of ignoring the extensive biological and cultural diversity that exists among peoples who are grouped together.
 Groups labeled Latino or Hispanic, for example, include Mexican Americans, Puerto Ricans, people from South and Central America, and other Spanish-speaking peoples.
-Similarly, the population labeled American Indian includes hundreds of recognized tribal nations, each with its own genetic and cultural heritage.
 It's important to keep these considerations in mind whenever you read about culturally diverse populations.

-Health-related differences among groups can be identified and described in the context of several different
+Health-related differences among groups can be identified and described in the context of several different dimensions.
+Those highlighted in Healthy People 2010 are gender, ethnicity, income and education, disability, geographic location, and sexual orientation.